kyma-project/kyma/docs/monitoring/08-02-create-and-configure-grafana-dashboard.md

 ## Steps

-Access the Grafana UI, select the `cpu_temperature_celsius` metric, the Gauge dashboard type, and start the configuration.
+Follow these sections to create the Gauge dashboard type for the `cpu_temperature_celsius` metric.

 ### Create the dashboard

 1. Navigate to Grafana.
 It is available under the `https://grafana.{DOMAIN}` address, where `{DOMAIN}` is the domain of your Kyma cluster, such as `https://grafana.34.63.57.190.xip.io` or `https://grafana.nightly.a.build.kyma-project.io/`.
-You can also access it by clicking on **Stats & Metrics** on the left navigation menu in the Console UI.
+To access it from the Console UI, click **Stats & Metrics** on the left navigation menu.

 ![Stats and Metrics](./assets/stats-and-metrics.png)